Friday, May 16, 2025

 Script for applying EBS technology patches

 A key step in applying EBS CPU patches is to decide which technology patches are required by both ETCC checker and quarterly CPU Release document for WebLogic and Oracle Homes of Fusion Middleware.
-After the list of required patches for each component is decided, I write a shell script to run the patching process and make it more consistent and much quicker cross nodes and different instances (Dev, QA, Prod).
+After the list of required patches for each component is decided, I write a shell script to run the patching process and make it more consistent and much quicker cross nodes and different instances (Dev, QA, & Prod).

 Pre-steps: place technology patch files to a location shared by many servers.
-For January 2025 CPU patches (Doc ID 3061170.1), 3 patches are needed and copied to each sub-folder WLS and FMW_Comm under location /path/to/Jan2025_CPU:
+For January 2025 CPU patches (Doc ID 3061170.1), 3 patches are needed and copied to each dedicated sub-folder WLS and FMW_Comm under location /path/to/Jan2025_CPU:

 - FMW_Comm